-Last week I received an email from PayPal telling me that they will be sending me, without my permission, a PayPal branded Mastercard unless I use my valuable time to opt out.
-Signing people up for accounts without their permission is exactly what Wells Fargo did and it destroyed consumer trust in the company.
+In early November, I received an email from PayPal telling me that they will be sending me, without my permission, a PayPal branded Mastercard unless I use my valuable time to opt out.
+Signing people up for accounts without their permission is exactly what Wells Fargo did in its corporate scandal, and it destroyed consumer trust in the company.

 Wells Fargo was founded in 1852 in San Francisco and developed a strong reputation over many decades.
 In fact, in 2015, the company was ranked the 22nd most admired company in the world by Fortune Magazine.

 All that came crashing down when it was revealed in 2016 that Wells Fargo employees created more than a million checking and savings accounts and issued over a half million credit cards that customers hadn’t authorized.
 The company was fined $185 million and faces billions of dollars in lawsuits as a result of the illegal practice.

 As a result, a strong reputation built by nurturing fans since the days of the stagecoach was destroyed.